 The "Founding Fathers" or "First Families" of Virginia value private property and wealth,

 private education, and hierarchical or corporate communities.
 (Religion is usually an after-thought except as means to manage others.)

 The "Founding Fathers" or "First Families" of Virginia value private property and wealth, private education, and hierarchical or corporate communities.
 (Religion is usually an after-thought except as means to manage others.)

 The Scotch Irish value family honor, fighting (or military service), hard work, independence, guns, common sense, fossil fuels, etc., but it’s easier to identify what they oppose: authority (besides God, Jesus, or parents), too much education, any question that they’re right and everyone else is wrong.
-I’m still learning how to describe that group—anyway they regard themselves as rightfully the dominant culture, but in some regards they resemble an ethnic minority: isolation, immobility, lack of trust in authority, addictive behaviors, joblessness, environmental poisoning.
+I’m still learning how to describe that group—anyway they regard themselves as rightfully the dominant culture, but in some regards they resemble an ethnic minority: isolation, immobility, mistrust of authority, addictive behaviors, joblessness, environmental poisoning.

 Symbols of the Dominant Culture

-The idea of an American dominant culture is elusive and sometimes uncomfortable, so most people don't think about or discuss it except in brief references or symbols that index race / ethnicity, gender, religion, and class:
+The idea of an American dominant culture is elusive and sometimes uncomfortable.
+Therefore most people don't think about or discuss it except in brief references or symbols that index race / ethnicity, gender, religion, and class:

 early settlers of North America, or pioneers of the Old West, who were mostly northern European until the later 1800s.
 (British, German, Dutch, Scandinavian, French)